tri-cods/html-css/lessons.md

 - One image with alt text
 - A menu or navigation bar that links to your Home and About pages

 Think about the order of your content as you assemble the body of your page.
+Feel free to make up workshops or borrow language from our [Digital Humanities Institute](https://www.dhinstitutes.org/) website.

-Don't worry about getting the content just right, as much as using this exercise to review the structure of a webpage, and practice creating a webpage.
+Don't worry about getting the content just right.
+The important aspect of this exercise is to review the structure of a webpage, and practice creating a webpage.

 ## Additional Tags